exercism/python/exercises/practice/word-count/.approaches/introduction.md

 The goal of the Word Count exercise is to count the number of words used in a given phrase.

-Before an accurate count can be done, the phrase needs to be cleaned of non-word characters (punctuation, whitespace, tabs, etc.) and lowercased.
+Before an accurate count can be done, the phrase needs to be cleaned of non-word characters (_punctuation, whitespace, tabs, etc._) and lower-cased.

 This can be thought of in three parts: